 It can be a real effort to do this when you’re barbecuing, especially if you’ve got hungry kids running around.
 It’s a core element of cooking we all know the importance of, but there’s something about a barbecue that we throw caution to wind and tuck in as soon as the food comes off the grill.

 We’ve thought about this and come up with a simple reasoning as to why we don’t do it: time and convenience.
 When you’re cooking inside there’s often more space, there are fewer people around you, and you might not be opening that second bottle of Burgundy that’s been sat on the wine rack waiting to be shared.

-We’ve alluded to its heating aspects above, but this is what HEAT was truly built for: a quality cooking experience before a seamless transition into an outdoor heater.
+We’ve alluded to its heating aspects above, but this is what our outdoor BBQs and wood burners were truly built for: a quality cooking experience before a seamless transition into an outdoor heater.
 Layer on a few more logs and you’re good to go into the small hours.